Skip to main content

 At 10%, the math barely stings.
 At 25%, you're working a third harder just to get back to zero.
 At 50%, you need to double your remaining capital.
 At 75%, you need to triple it.
 The asymmetry doesn't grow in a straight line.
 It accelerates.

-And even if 25% sounds manageable in isolation, most traders don't have one clean 20% drawdown and then trade flawlessly through the recovery.
-They claw back half, hit another rough stretch, and land at 35%.
-Now they need 54% to get back to where the second slide started.
-The numbers feel manageable one at a time, but they compound in practice.
+And you won't have one clean 20% drawdown followed by flawless recovery.
+Traders claw back half, hit another rough stretch, and land at 35%.
+Now they need 54%.
+The numbers compound in practice.

 Scale chart showing required recovery percentage for each drawdown level from 5% to 75%, revealing the accelerating asymmetry between losses and the gains needed to recover